 The bright appearance is a visual guarantee of physiologically potent antioxidants, amino-acids, and other key health promoting compounds.
 Besides, fresh matcha looks beautiful as it’s prepared.

-So… before you trust a new supplement or cut-corners in your diet, start by giving 1,000 years of health and history a try through matcha.
+So… before you trust a new supplement or cut-corners in your diet with the latest artificial green powder, start by giving 1,000 years of health and history a try for better mental health and physical health through matcha.

 Koláčková, T., Kolofiková, K., Sytařová, I., Snopek, L., Sumczynski, D., & Orsavová, J. (2020).
 Matcha Tea: Analysis of Nutritional Composition, Phenolics and Antioxidant Activity.
 Plant Foods for Human Nutrition, 75(1), 48-53.